lpan/lpan.github.io/_posts/2020-06-30-reflection-carbon-capture.md

 For years, I have been hearing people talking about the problem of climate change.
 However, I never got the chance to dig into it, until recently I read Ryan Orbuch's [post](https://www.orbuch.com/carbon-removal/) on Carbon removal.
-This book was briefly mentioned in the post.
-I decided to give it a read because of the credibility of the author (MIT researcher spent 30 years in this field).
+Orbuch's post briefly mentioned this book called ["Carbon Capture"](https://mitpress.mit.edu/books/carbon-capture).
+It caught my attention because of the credibility of the author (MIT researcher spent 30 years in this field).
 This book is also my first stab at the climate tech rabbit hole.

 Climate change is happening because we have emitted too much CO2.
 There are many ways to address it: mitigation (don't emit as much CO2), adaption (just change